see7e/magma-documentation/docusaurus/versioned_docs/version-1.6.X/nms/alerts_troubleshooting.md

 ### Description

-S1 setup connections are failing within network <network_id>, which means that the eNodeBs are not able to get provisioned with this network.
+S1 setup connections are failing within network <network_id></network_id>, which means that the eNodeBs are not able to get provisioned with this network.

 ### Why is this important?